Suffolk PBA says no to Bellone golf fundraiser

 Union concerns intensified in May when Bellone, in his state of the county message, labeled health insurance costs as “unsustainable."

-Kevin Peterman, president of Suffolk Commnunity College’s faculty, called Bellone’s statements “inappropriate” in light of ongoing talks on concessions.
+Kevin Peterman, president of SCCC's faculty, called Bellone’s statements “inappropriate” in light of ongoing talks on concessions.
 “Negotiations should take place at the table, not in the press,” Peterman said.

 DiGerolamo’s salvo is his second aimed at Bellone.
-He endorsed GOP county Comptroller John Kennedy for re-election while Bellone is strongly backing Southampton Supervisor Jay Shneiderman.
+He endorsed GOP county Comptroller John Kennedy for re-election, while Bellone is strongly backing Southampton Supervisor Jay Schneiderman.

-“As always, I’m am willing to sit down in collaborative fashion to work with the county,” said DiGerolamo.
-“But such meeting requires both parties.”
+“As always, I am willing to sit down in collaborative fashion to work with the county,” DiGerolamo said.
+“But such a meeting requires both parties.”

 Rick Brand